-Have years of scandal finally caught up with Jacob Zuma?
+Have years of scandal caught up with Jacob Zuma?

 He never received much of a formal education, but he emerged a cunning politician able to outsmart his political opponents.

 He helped oust President Thabo Mbeki, and at the end of 2007 he beat Mbeki to become ANC leader.
-Zuma became president following elections in 2009 and was re-elected in 2014.
+Zuma became president after elections in 2009 and was re-elected in 2014.

 But his story is very much one of a fall from grace, and the leader has at times been the subject of ridicule in the country.